 I have a neighbor who becomes enraged with fury any time someone offers to do a job for him that everyone else simply refuses to do, at a price way below what he used to pay when he could find someone willing to do whatever he wanted, whenever he wanted it, without asking questions, under hellish conditions and all the while being berated constantly as a burden.… [Read more]

 With the sacred oath of office and the conclusion of the inaugural address, we have officially entered the second term of Barack Obama’s presidency.
-Presidential inaugurations are typically very formulaic: left hand on the Bible, right hand up in the air; a nod to equality here, a toast to freedom there.… [Read more]
+Presidential inaugurations are typically very formulaic: left hand on the Bible, right hand up in the air; a nod to equality here, a toast to freedom there.
+But this year’s address has left all of us aflutter for one reason or another.… [Read more]

 Honestly, I wasn’t too surprised to hear that the Supreme Court upheld Arizona’s “lemme see your papers” doctrine; such laws are completely constitutional, and, furthermore, illegal aliens are guaranteed precisely zero protections under the U.S. constitution.
 Also, we need to keep American jobs for Americans and Mexicans are a drain on our already-burdened social welfare system.… [Read more]